-Mendelow’s Matrix is a tool that may be used by an organisation to consider the attitude of their stakeholders at the start of a project or when they are setting out strategic objectives.
+Mendelow’s Matrix is a tool that may be used by an organization to consider the attitude of their stakeholders at the start of a project or when they are setting out strategic objectives.

 What are stakeholders?

-A business will frequently find that different stakeholders have different priorities, this often leads to conflict.
-For example, an employee would like to be paid more, if this were to happen this would reduce the company profits and would be to the detriment of the shareholder’s requirement of increasing profits and resulting wealth.
+A business will frequently find that different stakeholders have different priorities, which often leads to conflict.
+For example, an employee would like to be paid more.
+If this were to happen, this would reduce the company’s profits and would be to the detriment of the shareholder’s requirement of increasing profits and resulting wealth.

 A business will therefore need to find a way to balance the conflicting priorities of its stakeholders.
 Mendelow’s Matrix is a tool that is used to analyse stakeholders and their attitudes.
-This will consider factors such as the level of interest a stakeholder has in a project or organisation’s chosen strategies and are they likely to use their power to influence this in conjunction with, is the stakeholder likely to use their power.
+This will consider factors such as the level of interest a stakeholder has in a project or organization’s chosen strategies and whether are they likely to use their power to influence this.

 Mendelow’s Matrix consists of four boxes representing stakeholders with:

-- High Interest and High Power; these will be considered key players and a business will need to actively engage this group.
-This group are likely to have the significant influence; they may be the driver behind the change or strategy.
+- High Interest and High Power – These will be considered key players and a business will need to actively engage this group.
+This group are likely to have the most significant influence; they may be the driver behind the change or strategy.
 They will likely have the power to stop the change or strategy going ahead if they are unhappy.

-- Low Interest and Low Power; this group is unlikely to have an interest in the organisation and direction; this is often due to their lack of power to influence a situation.
-They are likely to accept the position and show little if any resistance.
+- Low Interest and Low Power – This group is unlikely to have an interest in the organization and the strategic direction.
+This is often due to their lack of power to influence a situation.
+They are likely to accept the position and show little, if any, resistance.

-What factors may dictate whether a shareholder may exercise power?
+What factors may dictate whether a stakeholder may exercise power?

-Likewise, if an employee lost their job, they may not immediately find another so employee interest would increase of their employment was considered at risk.
+If an employee lost their job, they may not immediately find another so employee interest would increase if their employment was considered at risk.

-If an organisation’s strategy is likely to have a high impact on the community that it is located; these strategies will generate interest with the potential to highlight these strategies to the stakeholders who have the power to influence.
-Examples of this would include job losses which impact on the economy or a change in processes that may impact on the environment may create interest from individuals, councilors or community/environmental groups.
+If an organization’s strategy is likely to have a high impact on the community that it is located; these strategies will generate interest with the potential to highlight these strategies to the stakeholders who have the power to influence.
+Examples of this would include job losses, which impact the economy or a change in processes that may impact on the environment or may create interest from individuals, councillors or community/environmental groups.

 Does the stakeholder have the power?

-Power is determined by whether the stakeholder can take action that will make an organisation sit up and think.
+Power is determined by whether the stakeholder can take action that will make an organization change in order to keep the stakeholder satisfied.

-Employees can strike, withhold their labor which can be incredibly disruptive to an organisation and its business potentially damaging relationships with customers.
+Employees can strike, and withhold their labour, which can be incredibly disruptive to an organization and its business, potentially damaging relationships with customers.

-Banks and other finance providers can call for repayment or overdrafts or loans.
+Banks and other finance providers can call for repayment of overdrafts or loans.

-Investors can withdraw their investments especially if the organisations approach to risk is no longer aligned with their own.
+Investors can withdraw their investments, especially if the organization’s approach to risk is no longer aligned with their own.